DiogoR23/Portuguese-Legal-Assistant/README.md

 ## Authentication

 Only authenticated users can access the chatbot.
 The system supports:
-- Register/Login via username and email;
+- Register/Login via email and password;
 - Persistent session storage using tokens (JWT);
 - (Future Work) OAuth via google & password recovery;